Terminal Operations

 - Training documentation signed

-- Access removal process when they leave
+- A removal process for when they leave

 Training Checklist